Vooxify/Ecole-Directe-Plus-BOT/README.md

 ## How to create routes?

 As I mentioned earlier, you need to create a directory in the `./api/` folder.
-Then, create a file with the following names based on the method you need:

--   `"post.route.js"` for the POST method
--   `"get.route.js"` for the GET method

 > \> **NOTE**: When you create routes, you can also create subfolders, and it will work as well (as long as there is a folder inside xD).
 You can access it here:
 > **example:** `./api_interface/api/your/subfolder/get.route.js` > `http://localhost:XXXX/api/your/subfolder`